Kia Forte: 2020 update

+The GT and GT-Line trim levels were added, and the S trim level was discontinued, as well as the 6-speed manual transmission option.
+The LX trim was also discontinued, and the LX was renamed LXS.

 Australia

 The Kia Cerato was introduced in mid-2018 in sedan form only, available in three trim levels: S, Sport, and Sport+.
-In late-2018, the range was bolstered with the addition of the hatchback body style and GT trim level.
+In late 2018, the range was bolstered with the addition of the hatchback body style and GT trim level which features a 1.6L turbo petrol engine; it produces 150 kilowatts and 265 newton meters of torque.
+The lower trims are equipped with a 2.0 L Nu engine producing 112 kilowatts and 192 newton metres of torque.
+A 6-speed manual and a 6-speed torque converter automatic is available with the 2.0L models while a 7-speed dual clutch automatic is available with the 1.6L Turbo in the GT trim.

 Due to the lack of advanced AEB features as standard on the entry-level S and Sport variants, the Cerato received a split ANCAP safety rating, with S and Sport receiving a four-star rating and other models five-star.
 The fleet-only Si trim level was later added for the 2019 model year with advanced AEB as standard.

 Powertrain

 Marketing

 On 17 September 2018, Kia Motors America uploaded their commercial for the 2019 Forte, featuring the race-spec Red Bull car and professional race car driver Collete Davis.

-Late 2021 facelift
+2021 facelift

-The facelifted K3 was introduced in South Korea on 20 April 2021, featuring both a 1.6-liter gasoline and a GT 1.6-liter turbo gasoline engine.
+The facelifted K3 was introduced in South Korea on 20 April 2021, featuring both a 1.6-litre petrol and a GT 1.6-litre turbo petrol engine.
 Regarding the North American market, on 11 June 2021, the facelifted Forte first arrived in Mexico, built at the Pesquería plant in Nuevo León.
-The updated facelifted Kia Forte sedan later came to the United States on October 11, 2021.
-And lastly, in Canada, both the facelift sedan and hatchback models arrived on 6 December, 2021.
+The updated facelifted Kia Forte sedan later came to the United States on 11 October 2021.
+And lastly, in Canada, both the facelift sedan and hatchback models arrived on 6 December 2021.